blued-gear/LocalPiped/README.md

 This will result in the file `LocalPiped-x86_64.AppImage`.
 Run it and then open [http://localhost:8171](http://localhost:8171) in your browser.\
-Alternatively you can use an exiting and enter [http://localhost:8170](http://localhost:8170) as the API URL.
+Alternatively you can use an exiting instance and enter [http://localhost:8170](http://localhost:8170) as the API URL.

 Per default, it will create a temporary db at `/tmp/localpiped.db`.
 If you want to store the data persistent, set a jdbc-url for the db it the env-variable `hibernate_connection_url`.